 When the muscles and ligaments supporting a woman’s pelvic organs weaken, the pelvic organs can slip out of place (prolapse).
-Vaginal Relaxation or Pelvic organ prolapse can worsen over time and you may need surgery to fix it.
+Pelvic organ prolapse can worsen over time and you may need surgery to fix it.

 The defect of the anterior and posterior vaginal wall is caused by the following:

-- Uses of forceps or vacuum extraction for birth
+- Use of forceps or vacuum extraction for birth.

 - After a hysterectomy, as it needs the cutting or damaging various pelvic floor muscles including the ligaments and tissues supporting the upper vagina around the cervix.